Please Note: The word mark 'P&O' and the house flag are Trade Marks of the DP World Company.

 P&O's Himalaya, Yard Number 951, was launched by Lady Curry, wife of the P&O Chairman, on 5th October 1948.
 She shared the same hull design as a new Orient Line passenger ship, Yard Number 950, the ss Orcades.

-Himalaya in build with Orcades astern of her.
+Himalaya in build at Vickers Armstrongs', with Chusan astern of her.

 Himalaya ran speed trials off the Isle of Arran on 24th August 1949, achieving a speed of 25.13 knots over the 'measured mile'.
 The third ship to bear the name, she was handed over to P&O on 1st September, docking at Tilbury on 11th September after some additional fitting out work at Belfast.
 On 6th October, she departed Tilbury on her maiden voyage, outward bound for Bombay and Australian ports beyond, under the command of P&O's Commodore, Captain D.M.Stuart DSC.